-Here’s What to Do If You Have This Common Injury…
+23 Apr Here’s What to Do If You Have This Common Injury

-Your ankles: the workhorse joint of your lower leg, and all-but-forgotten until you injure it.
-Then you’ll be very well aware of it, and in a hurry to return your ankle to its former health!
-This time of year with ice and snow on the ground, you can easily end up with one of the most common ankle injuries: an ankle sprain.
+Your ankles: the workhorse joint of your lower leg, and all-but-forgotten until you injure one.
+Then you’ll be very well aware of your ankle, and in a hurry to return your ankle to its former health!
+This time of year when you can be dodging rain puddles one minute and grass clippings the next, you can easily end up with one of the most common ankle injuries: an ankle sprain.
 We give you the scoop on ankle sprains – from what it means, to what to do if you think you’ve sprained your ankle.